North American community members: How to become an elected member of NAASC:

 • we fundraise to enable NAASC members to attend ICARs via travel support (described above)

-• we regularly publish papers based on our activities
+• we strive to publish papers based on our activities

 • members build professional & personal networks